 Open only by invitation to resident graduate students.
 Supervised professional activity in elementary education, approximately two hours per day.
-Two copies of a well-written paper must be filed before credit is given, one with the instructor and one with the Dean of the Graduate School.
+A well-written paper must be filed with the instructor before credit is given.

 EDEL 612.
 THE ELEMENTARY SCHOOL CURRICULUM.
 Three hours credit.